 Edith Margaret Williams was born in 1872 in Bath and become a ‘physical culture’ instructor specialising in gymnastics, boxing and wrestling.
 She went onto marry William Garrud, also a physical culture instructor.
 They moved to London, where William found work as a physical culture trainer for several universities.

-In 1899, the Garruds were introduced to the art of jujutsu by Edward William Barton-Wright.
-The Garruds popularised jujutsu by performing numerous exhibitions throughout London and by writing articles for magazines.
+In 1899, the Garruds were introduced to the art of jujitsu by Edward William Barton-Wright.
+The Garruds popularised jujitsu by performing numerous exhibitions throughout London and by writing articles for magazines.
 Edith was one of the first martial arts instructors in the western world.

 From 1908, Edith also taught classes open only to members of the Suffrage movement.

 In 1913, the government instituted the so-called Cat and Mouse Act whereby Suffragette leaders on hunger strikes could legally be released from jail in order to recover their health and then re-arrested on the original charge.